JackyLiu97/Reflection/README.md

 For example, !delete 10 will delete the last 10 messages

-deletetime takes a number that will delete messages in the last X minutes </br>

-For example, !deletetime 10 will delete messages in the last 10 minutes.

 OwO and UwU returns owo and uwu.
 Are you amused?

 The discord bot was created using nodeJS and hosted on AWS.